nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 I have to make a temporary halt to my process of making a piano concerto.
 With Jane and Pink Dawn, we've decided to make an RPG game in 2D with Godot for our living, mostly because it’s fun too.
 The name of the game will be - Wisdom of the Trees.
 And we are the - c木y crew.
-The words "cây" and "木" both mean "tree" in Vietnamese.
+The words "cây" and "木" mean "tree" in Vietnamese and Chinese respectively.

 Don’t know exactly how yet, but we plan to make a Kickstarter to gather the funds beginning of 2025 to be able to do the work sustainably.
 We are building all the plans and stuff with Trello.
 I had a lot of fun coding with Gdscript.